 A short primer on computer graphics and rasterization

-It involves a lot of mathematics, but the short version is that a viewport (the screen) is defined and then a 2D rendition of the 3D world gets created.
-Converting a polygon into a 2D image on a screen involves determining what portion of the display the object covers.
+It involves a lot of mathematics, but the short version is that rasterization determins what portion of the display each polygon covers.
 Up close, a single triangle might cover the entire screen, while if it's further away and viewed at an angle it might only cover a few pixels.
 Once the pixels are determined, things like textures and lighting need to be applied as well.

-That's no small task, and over the past couple of decades we've gone from primitive polygons with 'faked' light sources (eg, the original Quake), to more complex environments with shadow maps, soft shadows, ambient occlusion, tessellation, screen space reflections, and other techniques attempting to create a better approximation of the way things should look.
-This can require millions or even billions of calculations for each frame, but with modern GPUs able to process teraflops of work (trillions of calculations per second), it's a tractable problem.
+We've gone from primitive polygons with 'faked' light sources (eg, the original Quake), to more complex environments with shadow maps, soft shadows, ambient occlusion, tessellation, screen space reflections, and other graphics techniques attempting to create a better approximation of the way things should look.
+This can require billions of calculations for each frame, but with modern GPUs able to process teraflops of data (trillions of calculations per second), it's a tractable problem.

 What is ray tracing?

-Ray tracing is a different approach, one that has theoretically been around for nearly 50 years now, though it's more like 40 years of practical application.
-Turner Whitted wrote a paper in 1979 titled "An Improved Illumination Model for Shaded Display" (Online PDF version), which outlined how to recursively calculate ray tracing to end up with an impressive image that includes shadows, reflections, and more.
+Ray tracing is a different approach, first proposed by Turner Whitted in 1979 in "An Improved Illumination Model for Shaded Display" (Online PDF version).
+Turner outlined how to recursively calculate ray tracing to end up with an impressive image that includes shadows, reflections, and more.
 (Not coincidentally, Turner Whitted now works for Nvidia's research division.)
 The problem is that doing this requires even more complex calculations than rasterization.

-Ray tracing involves tracing the path of a ray (a beam of light) backward into a 3D world.
-The simplest implementation would trace one ray per pixel.
-Figure out what polygon that ray hits first, then calculate light sources that could reach that spot on the polygon (more rays), plus calculate additional rays based on the properties of the polygon (is it highly reflective or partially reflective, what color is the material, is it a flat or curved surface, etc.).
+Ray tracing involves tracing the path of a ray (a beam of light) within a 3D world.
+Project a ray for a single pixel into the 3D world, figure out what polygon that ray hits first, then color it appropriately.
+In practice, many more rays per pixel are necessary to get a good result, because once a ray intersects an object, it's necessary to calculate light sources that could reach that spot on the polygon (more rays), plus calculate additional rays based on the properties of the polygon (is it highly reflective or partially reflective, what color is the material, is it a flat or curved surface, etc.).

-To determine the amount of light falling on to a single pixel, the ray tracing formula needs to know how far away the light is, how bright it is, and the angle of the reflecting surface relative to the angle of the light source, before calculating how hot the reflected ray should be.
+To determine the amount of light falling onto a single pixel from one light source, the ray tracing formula needs to know how far away the light is, how bright it is, and the angle of the reflecting surface relative to the angle of the light source, before calculating how hot the reflected ray should be.
 The process is then repeated for any other light source, including indirect illumination from light bouncing off other objects in the scene.
 Calculations must be applied to the materials, determined by their level of diffuse or specular reflectivity—or both.
 Transparent or semi-transparent surfaces, such as glass or water, refract rays, adding further rendering headaches, and everything necessarily has an artificial reflection limit, because without one, rays could be traced to infinity.

 The most commonly used ray tracing algorithm, according to Nvidia, is BVH Traversal: Bounding Volume Hierarchy Traversal.
-That's a big name for a complex process, but the idea is to optimize the ray/triangle intersection computations.
-Take a scene with hundreds of objects, each with potentially millions of polygons, and then try to figure out which polygons a ray intersects.
+That's what the DXR API uses, and it's what Nvidia's RT cores accelerate.
+The main idea is to optimize the ray/triangle intersection computations.
+Take a scene with thousands of objects, each with potentially thousands of polygons, and then try to figure out which polygons a ray intersects.
 It's a search problem and would take a very long time to brute force.
 BVH speeds this up by creating a tree of objects, where each object is enclosed by a box.

-Nvidia presented an example of a ray intersecting a bunny model.
+Nvidia provided the above example of a ray intersecting a bunny model.
 At the top level, a BVH (box) contains the entire bunny, and a calculation determines that the ray intersects this box—if it didn't, no more work would be required on that box/object/BVH.
-Next, the BVH algorithm gets a collection of smaller boxes for the intersected object—in this case, it determines the ray in question has hit the bunny object in the head.
-Additional BVH traversals occur until eventually the algorithm gets a short list of actual polygons, which it can then check to determine how the ray interacts with the bunny.
+Since there was an intersection, the BVH algorithm gets a collection of smaller boxes for the intersected object—in this case, it determines the ray in question has hit the bunny object in the head.
+Additional BVH traversals occur until eventually the algorithm gets a short list of actual polygons, which it can then check to determine which bunny polygon the ray hits.

-Companies like Pixar—and really, just about every major film these days—use ray tracing (or path tracing, which is similar except it tends to use even more rays per pixel) to generate highly detailed computer images.
-In the case of Pixar, a 90-minute movie at 60fps would require 324,000 images, with each image potentially taking hours of computational time.
-How is Nvidia hoping to do that in real-time on a single GPU?
-The answer is that Nvidia isn't planning to do that.
-At least not at the resolution and quality you might see in a Hollywood film.
+Despite the complexity, just about every major film these days uses ray tracing (or path tracing) to generate highly detailed computer images.
+A full 90-minute movie at 60fps would require 324,000 images, and each image potentially takes hours of computational time.
+How can games possibly do all that in real-time on a single GPU?
+The answer is that they won't, at least not at the resolution and quality you might see in a Hollywood film.